Jaz-spec/T-Todo/CLAUDE/brief.md

 - When task deleted, number is NOT reused
 - Display shows: `t1`, `t2`, `t3`, etc.
 - When new task added, gets next available number for that role
+- Task reset for a role with no tasks - restarts tasks from 1

 ### 9.4 Startup Behavior
 - Load saved window layout from database